BioKT/ResDocs/docs/Starting/guide.md

 that at the beginning it may seem a bit daunting.
 Below we list a few resources that may be useful to step into the world of MD.

-1. Fundamentals of MD simulations
+1. Some useful books and reviews
+	* Frenkel & Smit, *Understanding Molecular Simulation, From Algorithms to Applications* (2nd.
+Ed., 2001).
+	* Allen & Tildesley, *Computer Simulation of Liquids* (2nd.
+Ed., 2017).
+See the [companion repository](https://github.com/Allen-Tildesley).
 	* Best Practices for Foundations in Molecular Simulations, Braun et al. *Living J. Comp.
 Mol.
 Sci.* (2019).
 DOI: [10.33011/livecoms.1.1.5957](https://doi.org/10.33011/livecoms.1.1.5957)

-2. The Gromacs software package
+2. How to use the Gromacs software package
 	* Justin Lemkul's tutorials page: [http://www.mdtutorials.com/](http://www.mdtutorials.com/)

 3. Analysis packages: